 What do we do?

-Here’s a few things I’ve learned while reverse engineering the Cyclone game.
+Here’s a few things I’ve learned while reverse engineering the Jetpac game.

 Many games however don’t use hard-coded strings, they have their own custom font or text graphics.
 To find these you’ll need to extract sprites from bytes.